David Campbell (singer): Television and radio

 Campbell was a contestant on the third season of Dancing with the Stars.
 He has also featured on two series of the celebrity singing competition It Takes Two.
 He won the second series in 2007, with celebrity partner Jolene Anderson.

 Campbell appeared on Hey Hey It's Saturday, and co-hosted The Morning Show with Kylie Gillies occasionally when Larry Emdur was away.

-Campbell is currently co-host of Today Extra (formerly Mornings with Sylvia Jefferys on the Nine Network.
+Since 2011, Campbell has co-hosted Today Extra (formerly Mornings on the Nine Network.
+He currently hosts the show alongside Sylvia Jeffreys.

-In 2011, Campbell performed at Carols in the Domain in Sydney.

-In 2013, Campbell was announced as co-host of Vision Australia's Carols by Candlelight with Sonia Kruger.
+Since 2013, Campbell has co-hosted Vision Australia's Carols by Candlelight, broadcast live on Channel Nine on Christmas Eve each year.

 In January 2019, Campbell was appointed co-host of Weekend Today replacing Peter Stefanovic.
 He remained in the position until December 2019.
 It was announced that in 2020, Campbell would host Today Extra full time with Richard Wilkins replacing him on Weekend Today.

 In April 2020, Campbell hosted Music from the Home Front, a music concert recorded from musicians homes and broadcast on network 9 during the COVID-19 pandemic.

 Campbell started on smoothfm in May 2012.
-He is currently the host of weekend Afternoons (1pm - 4pm) on smoothfm 91.5 in Melbourne and smoothfm 95.3 in Sydney.
+He is currently the host of weekend Afternoons (1pm – 4pm) on smoothfm 91.5 in Melbourne and smoothfm 95.3 in Sydney.

 Adelaide Cabaret Festival

-Campbell was appointed Artistic Director of the Adelaide Cabaret Festival in 2008, and his programming began with the June 2009 festival.
-The 2011 Cabaret Festival was his last as Artistic Director.
+Campbell was appointed artistic director of the Adelaide Cabaret Festival in 2008, and his programming began with the June 2009 festival.
+The 2011 Cabaret Festival was his last as artistic director.

+In 2020, he received the Adelaide Cabaret Festival Icon Award, which acknowledges pioneering and leading figures who have had a significant impact on the Australian Cabaret industry.

 Personal life

 Campbell is the son of Cold Chisel frontman and singer Jimmy Barnes.
 He was raised by his maternal grandmother and believed, until he was about ten years old, that his grandmother was his mother and his actual mother was his sister.

-After he reunited with his father Jimmy Barnes the two performed together on numerous occasions, including on an episode of Dancing with the Stars and at Carols by Candlelight.
+Since achieving his own success, he has performed with his father Jimmy Barnes on numerous occasions, including on an episode of Dancing with the Stars and at Carols by Candlelight.
 Both father and son have recorded duets for each other's studio albums.

-Campbell married British producer Lisa Hewitt in 2008 and they have three children together.
+He married Lisa Hewitt in 2008 and they have three children.

+Campbell was awarded a Medal of the Order of Australia in 2019, for services to entertainment and the arts.

+He was appointed to the board of the Sydney Opera House in 2022.